jrt47/simple-chiptune-tracker/README.md

 make old-style chiptune music but has little experience using music trackers.

 Users will be able to program up to four instrument channels, including:
-- Two pulse waves of variable duty cycle
+- Two pulse waves of variable pulse width
 - A triangle wave
 - A noise generator